psk264/robo-advisor/README.md

 Project Assignment  - Robo Advisor 🤖 💰 🤓

 # Objective
 This repository holds the code for the robo-advisor project.
-It helps user to enter their desired stock or cryptocurrency symbol and the program makes recommendation whether to buy or not buy the stock based on the following algorithm:
+It lets user enter their desired stock or cryptocurrency symbol and the program makes recommendation whether to buy or not buy the stock based on the following algorithm:

 If the close price of the stock is less than 20% above the recent low price than buy.
 Otherwise, do not buy.
 <br> <img src="https://user-images.githubusercontent.com/84349071/122690084-62d12b00-d1f5-11eb-91ed-b95dac14b547.png" alt="command-line-output" width="600" height="400"> <br>